akilarandil/HTON/README.md

 Because the library automatically constructs the HTML string using HTON, there is very little workload in the client-end since it eliminates the extraction and data manipulation that is to be done in order to create an HTML string.

+### Notice - The JavaSciprt and PHP libraries are for demonstration purposes.
+The algorithms may be adapted to any preferred language.
+The core of this project is the HTON data structure where as HTON is langauge independent.

 1. Assume that the expected output is the following table.

   ![picture](Prototype/Resources/ExpectedResult.PNG)